DraganErak1331/ExerciseTracker-Java/README.md

 <img src = "screenshots/main_page.PNG">

-This is an application that functions as a student database.
+This is an application that functions as an exercise tracker.
 It was created using Java, JavaFX, the SceneBuilder editor tool, and MySQL.

 For the backend, it uses a schema called "exercise_tracker_database", along with a "users" table, an "exercises" table and a "login" table using MySQL Server and Workbench.
 * The users table is a table that holds entries that contain the columns <i>user_id</i>, and <i>user</i>.
 The user_id column is the primary key and it automatically increments.
 The user column contains the name of a user that can be selected when creating an exercise log.
 These columns are referencing "User Data" entries.